kant/HyperledgerFabric-Java-Client/README.md

 A Hyperledger fabric Java client.
 This tutorial uses connection profile in order to simplify the process of getting access to fabric network.

-<b><u>Prerequsite:</u></b>
+<b><u>Prerequisite:</u></b>

 <b>1.
 Fabric network:</b> A running fabric network.
 See [this](https://hyperledger-fabric.readthedocs.io/en/release-1.2/build_network.html) tutorial to quickly bootstrap a network.
 To practice on this client, my recommendation would be to start a network on <b>IBM Blockchain Platform</b>.
 It enables fast and easy setup of a multi-org blockchain network and yes, it is free of cost under Starter plan.
 [Here](https://console.bluemix.net/docs/services/blockchain/starter_plan.html#overview) is a how you can set up a blockchain network in minutes.

 <b>2.
-A chain code:</b> A sample chain code(written in Golang) is provided under config/chaincode/ directory.
+A chain code:</b> A sample chain code (written in Golang) is provided under `config/chaincode/` directory.
 You have options to write your own.

 <b>3.
-Connection profile:</b> The application will load a network <b>connection profile </b>(/src/com/fabric/config/network-config.json) file and then it will be used by fabric java client to simplify the steps needed to set up and use the network.
+Connection profile:</b> The application will load a network <b>connection profile </b>(`/src/com/fabric/config/network-config.json`) file and then it will be used by fabric java client to simplify the steps needed to set up and use the network.
 The connection profile has specific addresses and settings of network items.
 If your network runs on IBM Blockchain platform, then <b>Connection Profile</b> can be downloaded as shown here:

 ![pic](https://github.com/vishal3152/HyperledgerFabric-Java-Client/blob/master/images/image.png)

-A sample connection profile has been provided under directory /src/com/fabric/config/.
+A sample connection profile has been provided under directory `/src/com/fabric/config/`.
 A detailed documentation on how to create a connection profile for your network is available [here.]( https://hyperledger.github.io/composer/latest/reference/connectionprofile)